 Until recently, there were only a few products available that attempted to deal with wind chill on the hands, but they simply didn't work well.
 We know - we tried them and were disappointed.

 What you need is basically a "fairing" for each hand that allows you to adjust the area of protection for each hand.
 The ATV and dirt bike market figured this out long ago and I can’t figure out why the cruiser market hasn’t embraced this concept!

-One of the better ones we've found is the WingShields by Brukus, which are made of a tough polycarbonate which makes them extremely difficult to break, yet light (and clear, which we like).
-You clamp to the handlebar or mirror stem and align the curved shield ahead of your hands.
+One of the better ones we've found is the WingShields by Brukus, which are made of a tough polycarbonate that makes them extremely difficult to break, yet light (and clear, which we like).
+You clamp them to the handlebar or mirror stem and align the curved shield ahead of your hands.